dotnet/runtime/src/libraries/System.Text.Json/docs/ThreatModel.md

 ### Threat: Elevation of privilege

-`JsonSerializer` makes no trust decisions, so there's no potential risk due to accident elevation of privilege.
+`JsonSerializer` makes no trust decisions, so there's no potential risk due to accidental elevation of privilege.
 Systems built on top of JSON serialization such as ASP.NET Core's type serialization and custom user libraries need to determine security considerations for input and output data processed by the `JsonSerializer`.

 ## Implementation considerations